Working with Children

 Do you want a career working with children?

 If you live or work in the UK and would like a career working with children, come and enrol on our Level 1 Working with Children course, learn new skills and make friends.
 We have a new purpose-built centre on the border of Southwark and Lambeth.
-All our courses are on week days during the day.
+Our Working with Children course is held on Tuesdays from 9:30 – 3:00pm.

 How to enrol